maplibre/maplibre-native/design-proposals/2022-11-29-metal-port.md

 #### Required Changes

 We've only dug into the Atlas implementation a bit.
-Frankly the way they interact glyphs and line styles and such is a bit confusing and atlases aren't all that complex a concept to begin with.
+Frankly the way they interact with glyphs and line styles and such is a bit confusing and atlases aren't all that complex a concept to begin with.

 As to what changes will need to be made, my sense is they'll be focused on:
 - Making it easier to user atlases from the Layers